YeDeming/THUTag/readme.md

 	      --working_dir="Working directory"
 	      --report="Path of report"

 The default path of book.model and chinese_stop_word.txt is the same with the path of tagsuggest.jar.
-If you need change the path of them, you should add model="Path of book.model" to --config."book.model" is used for maximum forward word-segmentation and "chinese_stop_word" records the stop words in chinese.
+If you need change the path of them, you should add model="Path of both of them" to --config. "book.model" is used for maximum forward word-segmentation and "chinese_stop_word" records the stop words in chinese. e.g. --config="model=/home/meepo/TagSuggestion;dataType=DoubanPost;"

 If you want to run SMT, you need another three files GIZA++, mkcls, and plain2snt.out.
 Their default path is the same with the path of tagsuggest.jar.
 If you need change the path of them, you should add --giza_path="Path of them" as a parameter to the command.